 Simon Cowell.
 Yeah, that guy from the Idol shows who tells everyone they’re crap.
 He’s like a reflection of a judgmental and self critical mind.

 You don’t need Simon Cowell living in your head—well, he’d probably pay damn good rent, but… I digress…

 You know Emperor Palpetine from Star Wars?
-He’s the mean looking son of a bitch in a cloak who’s obsessed with the dark side.
+He’s the mean looking S.O.B in a cloak who’s obsessed with the dark side.